rhel-labs/instruqt/webconsole-software/05-more-updates/assignment.md

  <img alt="An example image" src="../assets/Apply-All-Updates.png" />
 </a>

-Again you are asked to restart the system, this time, you can if you choose to do so.
+Again you are asked to restart the system.
+This time, you can if you choose to do so.

 Now your system reports that it has been updated and requires a `Reboot` or `Restart services`.